 If you're not registered with the ICO as a data controller, you might be breaking the law.

 With GDPR now in effect, most businesses are aware of the responsibilities they hold in relation to personal data.
 But one element of the rules that hasn’t perhaps been widely publicised is that of the data protection fee, which requires many organisations to register with the ICO – or potentially face large fines.
-Even more worrying is that this isn't anything new - the Data Protection Act of 1998 already had similar rules.Read More »
+So what is the data protection fee, and is it actually a big deal?Read More »

 Sometimes being first really can be the worst.

 As an early adopter of technology, there’s no doubt you could give your business a huge boost.
 Buying into the latest, greatest innovations could grant you an edge over your competitors and help your business run more effectively.Read More »

 TMB looks at the possible consequences of increased web connectivity.

 The term ‘Internet of Things’ has gained a lot of currency in recent years, thanks to the runaway success of voice assistants like the Amazon Echo, but it’s been around for a lot longer than you might think.
 In fact, IoT devices have existed since the early 1980s at least.
 But what is the Internet of Things, and what does it mean for small and medium businesses?Read More »

 With the right tools and some technical knowhow, you can keep your business going through rain, sleet or inches and inches of snow.

 How do you make remote working work for you?